A massive new ransomware attack is spreading around the globe

 As reports emerge, today’s attack paints a picture of businesses and governments around the world held hostage by a second major wave of ransomware, a kind of software that hijacks computerized systems and demands payment, often in bitcoin, to unlock them.

-Initially it appeared that the ransomware might center on Ukraine, though reports since then have confirmed that it is also affecting systems in Spain, France, Russia and India.
+Initially it appeared that the ransomware might center on Ukraine, though reports since then have confirmed that it also is affecting systems in Spain, France, Russia and India.
 Anecdotally, many more countries may be affected as governments and businesses around the world find themselves locked out of their own machines.

 According to a researcher at Kaspersky Lab, the ransomware appears to employ a forged Microsoft digital signature that exploits a Microsoft Office vulnerability that security firm FireEye discovered in April.
 So far, the ransomware appears to have targeted a number of global banks, including Russia’s Rosneft and Ukraine’s state-owned Oschadbank.